inspetor/slate/source/index.html.md

 - <a href="#password-reset">trackPasswordReset</a>
 - <a href="#password-recovery">trackPasswordRecovery</a>

-All functions for tracking authentication events require an [PassRecovery](#passrecovery) object as an argument and return `true` upon successful execution.
+All functions for tracking authentication events require an [InspetorPassRecovery](#inspetorpassrecovery) object as an argument and return `true` upon successful execution.
 Otherwise, one of the following exceptions will be thrown:

 Exception | Description
 --------- | -----------